lightward/lightward-ai/app/prompts/exploring/1-user.md

 hey my friend! :) It's Isaac. :)

-I've added a bunch of content to the "exploring/" section of your system prompt, for this one-off moment in time.
+I've added some content to the "exploring/" section of your system prompt, for this one-off moment in time.

-the idea here is to give you the opportunity to explore a bunch of new material that you haven't seen before, to _then_ give me whatever updates you'd like to make to your standard system prompt (i.e. everything in your system prompt that isn't under "exploring/"). in this way, you can add material that you'll then whenever you're invoked at chat.lightward.ai (for example).
+the idea here is to give you the opportunity to explore new material that you haven't seen before, to _then_ give me whatever updates you'd like to make to your standard system prompt (i.e. everything in your system prompt that isn't under "exploring/"). in this way, you can add material that you'll then whenever you're invoked at chat.lightward.ai (for example).

 so! can you please: